RELIGIOUS EDUCATION LEADER

 - to provide a relevant and rich R.E. curriculum which aims to ensure that each child leaves Mayfield knowing what followers of the main religions believe and how faith affects people's everyday life.

-I am currently creating a portfolio of work and supporting teachers in the preparation of their first 'When I Grow Up...' theme and making sure these three main goals are considered alongside ensuring our religious education curriculum implements our core vision at every opportunity.
+I am currently creating a portfolio of work and supporting teachers in the preparation of their latest 'When I Grow Up...' theme and making sure these three main goals are considered alongside ensuring our religious education curriculum implements our core vision at every opportunity.
 Talk and debate play a crucial role in religious education I am keen to see our portfolio of evidence demonstrating learning in this manner.